 Dr. Paris Jafari

-Research Assistant Professor, Utah Center for Nanomedicine, Nano Institute of Utah
+Research Assistant Professor, Utah Center for Nanomedicine,

 Developing smart, bioresponsive biomaterials is the main focus of the research projects being developed by Dr. Paris Jafari.
 She is interested in the design, evaluation, and application of the next generation bioresponsive matrices for cell therapy and tissue regeneration.
 Self-assembly behavior of recombinant protein polymers, along with the possibility to control their biological and biomechanical properties make them ideal biomolecules for tissue engineering applications.
 Dr. Jafari is interested in translating these characteristics into smart bioinks for biofabrication of tissues through 3D and 4D bioprinting.